virtualex-itv/vcf-fleet-automated-lab-deployment/README.md

 * vCenter Server running at least vSphere 8.0 or later
     * If your physical storage is vSAN, please ensure you've applied the following setting as mentioned [here](https://www.williamlam.com/2013/11/how-to-run-nested-esxi-on-top-of-vsan.html)
 * ESXi Networking
-  * Enable either [MAC Learning](https://williamlam.com/2018/04/native-mac-learning-in-vsphere-6-7-removes-the-need-for-promiscuous-mode-for-nested-esxi.html) or [Promiscuous Mode](https://knowledge.broadcom.com/external/article?legacyId=1004099) and also enable Forged transmits on your physical ESXi host networking to ensure proper network connectivity for Nested ESXi workloads
+  * Enable either [MAC Learning](https://williamlam.com/2018/04/native-mac-learning-in-vsphere-6-7-removes-the-need-for-promiscuous-mode-for-nested-esxi.html) or [Promiscuous Mode](https://knowledge.broadcom.com/external/article?legacyId=1004099) and also enable Forged Transmits on your physical ESXi host networking to ensure proper network connectivity for Nested ESXi workloads
 * Resource Requirements
     * Compute
         * Ability to provision VMs with up to 4 vCPU